 Long-term care facilities across the US are participating in the BLAZE-2 Study.
-Researchers are trying to learn if an investigational medicine, given alone or in combination with another one, could prevent COVID-19 or new infections of the virus that causes COVID-19.
-For each participating facility, the study begins when a resident or staff member tests positive for COVID-19, and it enrolls volunteers at the facility for less than one week.
+Researchers are trying to learn if an investigational medicine, given alone or in combination with another one, could prevent COVID-19.
+This study is also exploring treatment for COVID-19.
+For each participating facility, the study begins when a resident or staff member tests positive for COVID-19, and it enrolls volunteers at the facility across several days.
 Study appointments happen at the facility for most participants.
 You could be one of them.

 The BLAZE-2 Study is available at up to 2000 long-term care facilities across the US.
 If you are a resident or staff member at a participating facility, you may have the opportunity to take part in this important research.
-Staff members in quarantine can arrange for study appointments to take place in their home, rather than at their facility.
+Staff members in quarantine may be able to arrange for study appointments to take place in their home, rather than at their facility.

 The BLAZE-2 Study is testing whether an investigational medicine, given alone or in combination with another one, could prevent COVID-19.
-The US FDA is allowing these investigational medicines, called LY-CoV555 and LY-CoV016, to be used for research as part of the development process of new medicines.
+The US FDA is allowing these investigational medicines, called LY-CoV555 and LY-CoV016, to be researched for the prevention and treatment of COVID-19 in multiple studies.
 Both investigational medicines are a common type of drug that scientists make to mimic part of the body’s immune system.
 They are not vaccines.
 Study participants may receive either LY-CoV555 alone, LY-CoV555 and LY-CoV016 together, or a placebo (no active medicine).

 Each person and each research study are different.
 Every research study has risks and benefits to consider when deciding whether to participate.
 If you qualify, you and your loved ones are the only ones who can decide if participation is the right choice for you.

 You may want to take part in this study for the following reasons:

 Move COVID-19 research forward and possibly help find a treatment that may help others

 Take an active role in your health by staying informed and exploring new potential treatment options